defeo/defeo.github.io/cv.md

 2011–present | Université de Versailles, **Lecturer** in *Computer Science* (bachelor, master's) 2009–2010 | Université Paris Diderot, **Teaching assistant** in *Computer Science*.
 2007–2009 | École Polytechnique, **Teaching assistant** in *Computer Science*.

+#### Research administration

+* **Program committee member:**
+  * "Yet Another Conference on Cryptography 2012".
+* **Rewiever for international journals and conferences:**
+  * "Journal of Symbolic Computation",
+  * "Design, Codes and Cryptography",
+  * "Finite Fields and their applications",
+  * "Applicable Algebra in Engineering, Communication and Computing",
+  * "Yet Another Conference on Cryptography".

 #### Other responsibilities